alray31/ACM-125C-1/README.md

 This integration doesn't touch any hardware itself.
 It's a *consumer* of Home Assistant's [`radio_frequency`](https://www.home-assistant.io/integrations/radio_frequency/) radio frequency platform: it sends RF commands through whatever `radio_frequency` proxy transmitter you already have set up (typically an ESPHome or Broadlink device), the same way built-in integrations like *Honeywell String Lights* or *Novy Cooker Hood* do.
 Refer to https://www.home-assistant.io/integrations/radio_frequency/
+This project is an upgrade from the initial project that was using a much more complicated ESPHome firmware and select entities instead of a light entity/color wheel.
+The logic behind the RF code is documented in the initial poject and wont be replained here since this project purpose is to simplify things.
+The inital project can be found in this repo: https://github.com/alray31/ESP-125C-1

 <img width="512" height="170" alt="image" src="https://github.com/user-attachments/assets/64a0fb2f-cb7d-41b5-b0a6-a6cefaaf862b" />